Professor Gerald Farrell

 Engineering education — Professor Farrell believes “that engineers of the future will have to be ‘T-shaped’ thinkers, that is deep in one field but also able to work across a wide range of fields.
 Career paths have become less linear and the days of specialising in one field only are gone”.

 This November, Proessor Farrell will congratulate over 350 graduates from the school as they receive their qualifications in programmes such as electrical and electronic engineering, energy management, electronics and communications, networking technologies, electrical and power engineering and computer and communications engineering.

 He is also very aware that as these graduates begin their careers that new professions are emerging all the time and by the time the current first year students graduate, their employability skills must be compatible with the new demands of industry.

 Professor Farrell states: “Engineering is vital to a successful and sustainable industry base in Ireland.
-Furthermore, so much rests on the shoulders of these future generations of engineers that we must give them the best possible foundation to their professional lives.
+Furthermore, so much rests on the shoulders of these future generations of engineers that we must give them the best possible foundation to their professional lives and maybe push them to towards more commercial routes like electrical design in allentown pa and similar career paths.
 To do this, engineering programmes must keep pace with the changing requirements of industry, with the responsibility lying in the hands of industry and colleges where strong collaboration is needed”.